Information about Ivabradine

 Latest prescription information about Ivabradine.
-Learn its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, its storage instructions and warnings if any when taken during pregnancy.
+Learn its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, warnings and its storage instructions .
 Also listed are the International and Indian trade name(s) of the drug and its price list.

 This medication is a cardiotonic agent, prescribed for angina pectoris.
 It helps to lower the heart rate

 Contraindicated in patients with severe heart disease, and hypersensitivity.
 It should not be administered along with calcium channel blockers.

 Adult: PO- Initial: The recommended dose is 5 mg twice daily.
 Increase if necessary to 7.5 mg twice daily after 3-4 weeks.
 It may be reduced upto 2.5-5 mg twice daily if needed.